twaananen/boulderlog/README.md

 ## Goals

-- User can easily and quickly record each route between routes
+- User can easily and quickly record each route between climbs
 - User should see their progress visually
 - Minimalist design, optimized for mobile use
 - Possibly fun gamified elements